GO Transit: Fares

 Fares on the network are based on a zone tariff set between two specified points by GO Transit, and the type of passenger using the ticket.
 Tickets are sold for single trip, or passes for one day or one month.
 Tickets can be used on a GO train, bus, or a combination of both.
-They can be purchased at train stations, bus terminals and ticket agencies.
+Paper tickets can be purchased at train stations, bus terminals and ticket agencies, while e-tickets can be purchased online at GO Transit's ticketing website.
 Passenger categories exist for adults, youth, post-secondary students, and seniors.
 As of March 1, 2025, passengers aged 12 and under, members of the Canadian Armed Forces, and veterans can ride GO Transit fare-free.

+Other than standard e-tickets, GO Transit also offers promotional e-tickets.
+These include the Weekend Pass, which costs $10 and allows for unlimited travel across the entire GO network for a single person on a single Saturday, Sunday or statutory holiday, and Weekday Group Passes, which cost between $30-$60 and allow for unlimited travel on a weekday (excluding holidays) for a group of 2-5 people.
+These two types of tickets are available exclusively online and are not available at ticket machines or by using PRESTO.

-The Presto card, available on all GO trains and buses, is a unified smart card-based payment system used throughout the Greater Toronto and Hamilton Area.
+The PRESTO card, available on all GO trains and buses, is a unified smart card-based payment system used throughout the Greater Toronto and Hamilton Area.
 Presto is a sister operating division of Metrolinx and the card can also be used on numerous local transit agencies in the GTHA such as the Toronto Transit Commission (TTC) and York Region Transit (YRT) as well as on OC Transpo in Ottawa.
-As of April 21, 2024, free transfers exist for all connecting local transit systems throughout the GTHA. – in many cases using a Presto card or contactless credit card and their associated mobile wallets (where accepted) – are included with the GO Transit fare.
+As of April 21, 2024, free transfers exist for all connecting local transit systems throughout the GTHA – in many cases using a Presto card or contactless credit card and their associated mobile wallets (where accepted) – are included with the GO Transit fare.